Department : Department of Psychology

 Other:

 Interns will have the opportunity to work in one or several of the many specialty clinics here at Phoenix Children's Hospital.
-These clinics include: pain, oncology, sickle cell, cystic fibrosis, bleeding disorders, IBD, GI, and many more.
+These clinics include: pain, hematology/oncology, cystic fibrosis, spina bifida, diabetes, IBD, GI, and many more.

 We have offered year-long rotation in our Gender Support Program.
 In this rotation, you would be able to co-lead brief consultation regarding readiness to initiate puberty suppression or gender-affirming hormone therapy and to provide ongoing individual and family therapy for gender-diverse youth.
 If available, you would participate in monthly multidisciplinary team meetings and have opportunities to collaborate with community partners (local nonprofits and schools).